 Note: plan ahead, the filling needs to be prepared about 24 hours before using.
 The cannoli shells can be used immediately after cooking, but you can also make them several days ahead of time if you store them in an airtight container (or freeze for up to a month).

 Start by mixing together a simple cannoli shell dough, similar to the way you'd make pie dough.
-I like to make my dough in the food processor (if , check out my all-butter pie crust tutorial).
+I like to make my dough in the food processor (if you want to see that, check out my all-butter pie crust tutorial).

 The dough will look crumbly, but should hold together when compressed.
 The least messy way to do this is to place the crumbles in a large zipper bag and press them into a disk shape.